peerkar/liferay-gsearch/README.md

 2. In the portlet configuration, in Control Panel -> Configuration -> System Settings -> Other -> Gsearch Configuration, point "Asset Publisher page frien dly URL" to the friendly of of the page you just created.

 You can find the sample configurations in the end of this documentation.

-## Step 4 - Enable Audience Targeting
+## Step 4 - Install Audience Targeting Plugin

-Installing Audience Targeting plugin is mandatory for this portlet whether you plan to use the feature or not.
-After installing the plugin you have to enable it from portlet configuration.
+Installing Audience Targeting plugin is currently mandatory for this portlet whether you plan to use the feature or not.

+Using audience targeting to boost search results of user's segment is disabled by default so if you choose to use it, you have to enable it in the portlet configuration.
 You can also adjust the boost factor there.
-Create test segments & contents having those segments and play with the boost to see, how it affects hits relevancy.
+Create test segments and contents having those segments and play with the boost to see, how it affects hits relevancy.

 ## Step 5 - Update Suggester mapping